jonasjberg/jonasjberg.github.io/_posts/2016-12-03-jack-of-all-trades.md

 And there is that humorous [image][knifeimage] of an extended swiss army knife pop up in my head from time to time.
 Apparently, there are unsurprisingly also [real products][wenger] out there.
-Unsurprising this do not surprise me.
+Unsurprising things should not surprise me.

 And then there are those articles, blog posts and "news" about _just how long_ it would take the average person to really excel at some skill.
 And I think